 Because of this, don’t let your nerves force a speedy resolution to the situation.
 Having your lawyer postpone the case will help you put your best foot forward with the most accurate information while also making the IRS more likely to settle or otherwise bring the case to a close once the new date rolls around.

-A skilled lawyer can help you negotiate the many details of this audit, so recognize that time is on your side.
+A skilled lawyer can help you negotiate the many details of the IRS tax audit, so recognize that time is on your side.

 10. Consider the Potential Outcomes of the Audit

-So, what are the possible outcomes from an IRS audit?
+So, what are the possible outcomes from an IRS tax audit?

 The best-case scenario — nothing.
 The IRS scrutinizes your records and hears what you have to say, recognizes that you weren’t at fault, and drops the audit, having done their due diligence.